 Celebrating Women in Construction on International Women’s Day

 International Women’s Day holds space for us to honour the trailblazers of yesterday, champion the game-changers of today and to empower the next generation to continue with gusto.
 However, of all the frontiers we have crossed, construction still remains a largely male-dominant industry.
-So today, we celebrate the Women in Construction who are trying to change that.
+Today, we celebrate the Women in Construction who are trying to change that.

 Penny Petridis, Founder of Female Tradie